jbexta/AgentPilot/README.md

 An action can be uncategorized by adding it to the `_Uncategorized.py` file.
 Categories that begin with an underscore will not be treated as a category, and the actions within this file will be shown alongside the action categories.

-Ensure the action makes sense in the context of the category it is being added to, or the Agent will have trouble finding it.
+Ensure the action makes sense in the context of the category it is being added to, or the Agent will have trouble finding it if a vector db is not used.

 ## Task Overview
 A Task is created when one or more Actions are detected, and will remain active until it completes, fails or decays.